-&lt;sup>4 FAO Director-General's speech at the UNFCCC Conference in Bali 2007: www.fao.org/newsroom/en/news/2007/1000731/index.html.
+3 FAO Director-General's speech at the UNFCCC Conference in Bali 2007: www.fao.org/newsroom/en/news/2007/1000731/index.html and income, making them highly dependent on climate-sensitive natural resources; and iii) lack the assets that would enable them to cope with climate-related crises and adapt to climate change.

-&lt;sup>5 Parry, M.L., Canziani, O.F., Palutikof, J.P., van der Linden, P.J. & Hanson, C.E., eds.
+5 Parry, M.L., Canziani, O.F., Palutikof, J.P., van der Linden, P.J. & Hanson, C.E., eds.
 Climate Change 2007: Impacts, Adaptation, and Vulnerability.
 Contribution of Working Group II to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.
 Cambridge, UK, Cambridge University Press.

-iv) reduced water availability and deteriorating sanitation; v) increased conflicts over scarce resources; and vi) increased urbanization, migration and displacement.

-- 8. Climate change is expected to exacerbate hunger risks in many countries, especially in arid and semi-arid regions.
-Although there may be beneficial effects at some latitudes, agricultural production is expected to drop significantly in regions where it is already low, with direct repercussions on both food availability and access to food.
+- 7. The IPCC highlights a set of concurrent climate-related factors that will have an impact on food security, including: i) declining agricultural productivity; ii) more frequent, erratic and intense climate- and weather-related events; iii) accelerated land degradation; iv) reduced water availability and deteriorating sanitation; v) increased conflicts over scarce resources; and vi) increased urbanization, migration and displacement.6 - 8.
+Climate change is expected to exacerbate hunger risks in many countries, especially in arid and semi-arid regions.
+Although there may be beneficial effects at some latitudes, agricultural production is expected to drop significantly in regions where it is already low, with direct repercussions on food availability and access to food.
 The latest evidence suggests that the negative impacts of climate change are worse than was earlier predicted. - 9.
 Declining agricultural production reduces employment and income, diminishing poor people's purchasing power and limiting their ability to invest in assets that increase their resilience.
-In combination with other factors, climate change is expected to increase price volatility and prices for the most common staple crops. - 10.
+In combination with other factors, climate change is expected to increase price volatility and prices for the most common staple crops.8 - 10.
 Climate change is already affecting disaster trends.
 Nine out of ten natural disasters are climate-related; trends indicate less predictable, extreme climate events are becoming the norm.
-Every year, climate-related disasters affect more than 200 million people. - 11.
-The impact of climate change will not be uniformly distributed: it will exacerbate social inequalities and injustice, affecting vulnerable groups including indigenous people, women, children and the elderly.
-It has the potential to increase social unrest, upheavals and conflicts. - 12.
-In the absence of effective safety nets and social protection systems, poor and hungry people and communities often resort to negative coping strategies and mechanisms, such as selling productive assets, overexploiting degraded lands and decreasing food intakes.
-Food-insecure communities face the dual challenge of eroding resilience and increasing shocks and stresses. - 13.
-For the hundreds of millions of people who are already poor and food-insecure, climate change is a hunger risk multiplier with the potential to exacerbate existing vulnerabilities dramatically and prompt unprecedented humanitarian disasters.
-The mid-term effect of climate change is an often invisible, yet profound, livelihood and food security crisis that
+Every year, climate-related disasters affect more than 200 million people.
+10 - 11.
+The impact of climate change will not be uniformly distributed: it will exacerbate social inequalities and injustice, disproportionally affecting vulnerable groups including indigenous people, women, children and the elderly.
+It has the potential to increase social unrest, upheavals and conflicts.11 - 12.
+In the absence of effective safety nets and social protection systems, poor and hungry people and communities often resort to negative coping strategies and mechanisms, such as selling productive assets, over-exploiting degraded lands and decreasing food intakes.